How is HIV spread?

 - oral sex (penis in the mouth)

 If you have sex, the best thing to do is to practice "safer sex" all the time.
 To do so, always use a condom, dental dam, or other latex barrier and avoid "rough sex" or other activities that might cause bleeding.
 If you use lube with a condom, make sure it is water based, not oil-based.
 Oil-based lube causes latex condoms to break.
 See more tips for using condoms.
+You can also take a daily medication called pre-exposure prophylaxis (PrEP) to lower your risk of HIV.

 If you have unprotected sex with someone who is infected, it doesn't mean that you will be infected, too.
 But there is always a chance, especially if your partner is not on effective HIV medicines.
-Using a condom reduces your risk.
+Using a condom and PrEP reduces your risk.

 HIV is NOT spread by: